About John Fitzmaurice

 17 October 2007: Julian Priestley, Former Secretary-General of the European Parliament, on ‘Labour and Europe: the mixed experience’: read the report in Germinal.

-25 January 2006: Poul Nyrup Rasmussen, President of the Party of European Socialists, on ‘Building a political Europe: the role of the PES’: read the report in Germinal.
+25 January 2006 (2005 lecture): Poul Nyrup Rasmussen, President of the Party of European Socialists, on ‘Building a political Europe: the role of the PES’: read the report in Germinal.